haohan723/DistributedDeepLearning/README.md

 ## Getting Started
 This course is aimed at intermediate machine learning engineers, DevOps, technology architects and programmers to give you a solid background in how to scale-out machine learning algorithms in general and deep learning in particular.

 The course aims to provide the right blend of hands-on, theory and best practices in this rapidly developing area while providing grounding in essential concepts which remain timeless.
-Tools and frameworks like, Keras, TensorFlow, and Google Cloud are used to showcase the strengths of various approaches, trade-offs and building blocks for creating real-world examples of distributed deep learning models.
+Tools and frameworks like, `Keras`, `TensorFlow`, and `Google Cloud` are used to showcase the strengths of various approaches, trade-offs and building blocks for creating real-world examples of distributed deep learning models.

 ### Prerequisites